 A student's cumulative grade point average will be computed only from the credits transferred to the new curriculum.
-The VP of Student Services is the primary authority in determining transfer of credits from other schools and within curriculums.
-When there is doubt about the transfer of a credit, he will consult the appropriate faculty members.
-If a student wishes to appeal the decision, the transcript will be referred to the Dean of Educational Programs, whose decision will be final.
+The VP for Learning and Student Services is the primary authority in determining transfer of credits from other schools and within curriculums.
+When there is doubt about the transfer of a credit, the VP for Learning and Student Services will consult the appropriate faculty members.
+If a student wishes to appeal the decision, the transcript will be referred to the Dean of Curriculum Programs, whose decision will be final.